aditivn12/comp423-course-notes/docs/tutorials/go-setup.md

 ### **Step 3: Set Up the Dev Container**
 What is a dev container?
 A dev container is a predefined workspace.
-It uses docker to make reproducable and isolated work environemnts.
+It uses docker to make reproducable and isolated work environments.

-//I think you can link the documentation from the class here for more information

 - Create a .devcontainer folder:
 ``` bash